klavinslab/gro/doc/compile_mac.md

 ## Get and compile CCL

-Make a directory to put code, open a terminal, and cd to that directory.
+Make a directory to put code.
+I'll assume it's called Code.
+Open a terminal, and cd to the Code directory.
 Then clone ccl:

     git clone https://github.com/klavinslab/ccl.git